patrickcping/pingone-js-sdk/README.md

 # PingOne Administration JavaScript SDK

+> [!IMPORTANT]
+> Content in this repository is under development and isn't yet functional.

 The PingOne JavaScript SDK provides a set of functions and stucts that help with interacting with the PingOne public cloud API.

 The code is intended to be delivered as a sample, until an official JavaScript SDK is released from Ping Identity.
 As such, the code is highly likely to change significantly between releases.